rushabhrumde/DEMD_Project/README.md

 # Docker
 We create a Dockerfile.

+# Heroku
+We also Build an Heroku app for the same.

 # Conclusion
 After going through the process of working around FastAPI and Docker, I feel this skillset is a necessary repertoire in a data scientist's toolkit.
 The process of building around our model and deploying it has become easier and much more accessible than it was before.